susan-davis/stellar-core/BIBLE.md

 *Stellar Union* is played in a series of "competition length" (2-hour or so) interactive fiction adventures.
-The game is parser-based, but could be adapted to choice or hybride on mobile if there's a business opportunity there.
+The game is parser-based, but could be adapted to choice or hybrid on mobile if there's a business opportunity there.
 Three "seasons" of about eight adventures each  are planned, with an over-arching series metaplot, and at least two "full-length" (10+ hour) sandbox-style adventures, where the player's